falldamagestudio/plastic-cloud-to-ucb/README.md

 - Begin by [testing on your local machine](#testing-on-your-local-machine).
 You should be able to get replication up and running, but Unity Cloud Build will be unable to connect since your machine does not have a public IP.
-- Rent a VM from [Azure](#running-in-microsoft-azure) or [Google Cloud / Google Compute Engine](#running-in-google-cloud--google-compute-engine)
+- Rent a VM from [Google Cloud / Google Compute Engine](#running-in-google-cloud--google-compute-engine)
+- SSH into the VM: `eval $(./commands/gce/gcloud.sh) compute ssh plastic-cloud-to-ucb-gce`
+- Clone the Git repository to your VM
+- Duplicate the 'temp' directory to your VM
-- Deploy the current configuration to Azure/Google: Run `./commands/up.sh && ./commands/configure.sh`
+- Deploy the current configuration to Google: Run `./commands/up.sh && ./commands/configure.sh`
 - Add repositories for replication:
   - Run `./commands/create_repo.sh <reponame>` for a repo
   - Run `./commands/replicate.sh <reponame>` to perform initial replication